 The health, safety and emotional wellbeing of our staff, children, families and the wider community informs all of our decision making.
 We are carefully following national and local government guidance and working in partnership with all stakeholders to balance the risk of COVID-19 against the immediate and longer term needs of families who rely on Extratime to support their family.
 We are committed to keeping all staff, families, partners, commissioners and funders updated as this rapidly changing situation unfolds.

-Following government advice, we have temporarily suspended all of our usual clubs, schemes and family events due to the Coronavirus (COVID-19).
-We know how tough this is for Extratime families who are also coping without school places and the other short breaks you rely on for the well-being of your family.
+We know how tough this is for Extratime families who are also coping without school places, short breaks and support networks.
 Although it’s not the same as a physical place at Extratime, since March 2020 we have listened to families to develop alternative activities via [email protected].
 This offer currently includes;

 - Buzz Buddies (at home)

-We have started small and we’re listening carefully to what you would like from us so if you have any special requests please let us know.
+We are listening carefully to what families would like from us so if you have any special requests please let us know.

 Alongside this in the early days of COVID-19 we also set up a Food Delivery Hub at Extratime’s usual home at Portslade Village Centre as part of a city wide project run by Brighton & Hove Food Partnership.

 It’s likely that we’ll continue to offer a blend of physical and virtual services as normal life gradually resumes over the coming months.
 Please keep in touch with us to let us know what you’re enjoying and if there’s anything else you would like from us.
 We are still here for you and your family, so if there is anything else you need, please let us know.
 We are in constant contact with parent carer groups, the councils, schools and other charities, so if we can’t help, we will probably know someone who can.